 We are using pin 2 as a digital input to detect if its voltage is closer to GND or 5V.
 Every digital pin 0..13 can be an input or output pin.
 While input is the default, it's good style to add pinMode(pushbutton,INPUT); to your setup() function to make it more readable.
 Remember to end each statement with a semicolon.
-Tip: For help with any function, click on it, then select the Help:Find In Reference menu.
+Arduino in a Nutshell Tip: For help with any function, click on it, then select the Help:Find In Reference menu.
 I also use the language reference at arduino.cc/en/Reference a lot; more tutorials are at arduino.cc/en/Tutorial/Foundations.

-The 10 k Ω resistor is a pullup resistor.
+5V Pullup resistor pin 2 pushbutton The 10 k Ω resistor is a pullup resistor.
 It provides a defined voltage (5V) to pin 2 when the pushbutton switch is open (it "pulls it up to 5V").
 Otherwise pin 2 would be connected to nothing, or "floating", and pick up random electromagnetic noise like an antenna, leading to unpredictable HIGH/LOW values when you read it.
 When you push the button, it pulls pin 2 low (connects it to GND = 0V), and a small current flows through the resistor and switch to GND.
 All 5V then "drop" across the resistor.
-Arduino inputs themselves just "measure" the voltage on their pins while consuming hardly any current.
+Arduino inputs themselves just measure the voltage on their pins while consuming hardly any current.